ebramanti/cmsi387/homework/csi-fs/README.md

 Once again, garbage can be seen from Vim (txt.swp, etc).
 Willylinker is a symbolic link, and can be seen in the 07 in willylinker section.

+> JD: Again, it's really only garbage if it messes things up.
+Does it?

     00007000  0d 00 00 00 0c 00 01 02  2e 00 00 00 02 00 00 00  |................|
     00007010  0c 00 02 02 2e 2e 00 00  0e 00 00 00 14 00 09 01  |................|